SYMBOL PROPERTY SYNTAX

 need to escape the '$' in property strings a different and less used character was chosen.

 A literal @ must be escaped to prevent it to be interpreted as the start of a token to be substituted (\@).
-Attribute substitution takes place in symbol format attribute and in every text, as shown in below picture.
+If a non space character (different than @) ends a token it must be escaped.
+Attribute substitution with values defined in instance attributes takes place in symbol format attribute and in every text, as shown in below picture.

 OTHER PREDEFINED SYMBOL ATTRIBUTES